Class RedisConnection

 • zscan

-public RedisCursor zscan(String key,
+public RedisCursor zscan(String key, long cursor)

 Description copied from interface: RedisScanCommands